Tilgate Park: Decline

 Charles was in difficulties by 1932, when he leased the Walled Garden and its greenhouses to FW Burke & Co as a Horticultural research Station.
 This would have marked the end of intensive gardening at Tilgate, and the loss of flower beds.

 Before the outbreak of the Second World War in 1939, Charles put the Estate up for auction.
 No bidder was found, so the auctioneers split the property into separate lots which were sold off individually.

 During the War, as part of the build-up for D-Day Canadian army troops were billeted at a camp in woodland west of Titmus Lake, featuring Nissen huts.
 After the War, in 1947, the site was acquired by the Crawley Development Corporation and the huts began to be rented out to leisure clubs and societies seeking premises.
 In this the "Tilgate Forest Recreation Centre" grew up (it was never a public amenity).

 In 1950, the Forestry Commission bought the Forest and began to plant conifers over most of it, with areas of beech and American oak.

-The biggest lake in the Park, Tilgate Lake, is most famous for its association with Malcolm Campbell, who carried out flotation trials for his boat "Bluebird" but not water speed trials there.
-It was called Campbell's Lake for some time afterwards, although it was sold to one Mr Baker in 1952.
+The biggest lake in the park, Tilgate Lake, is most famous for its association with Malcolm Campbell, who carried out flotation trials for his boat "Bluebird" but not water speed trials there.
+It was called Campbell's Lake for some time afterwards, although it was sold to a Mr Baker in 1952.
 He ran a fishing club.
+Bluebird was still tested on the lake into the late 1950s early 1960s.

 The Mansion was sold to BT Estates Ltd in 1940, which used it as offices and let the gardens go derelict.
 Rhododendron ponticum thickets took over large areas, including the lakesides.

 In 1950, the Walled Garden became "Tilgate Park Nurseries" which had another site in the Forest south of the sawmill at "Old Stone Cottage Farm".
 The firm supplied sapling trees for the New Town.

 Tilgate neighbourhood was built between 1958 and 1960.
 The Park project was delayed, however, leading to conflict between the private landowners and trespassers, especially children.